Shivanshagrawall/tap_frontend/README.md

+Apologies for the late response — I saw your email only recently and had just about 2 hours left to complete the assignment.
+Given the limited time, I focused on ensuring that all three web APIs are implemented and functioning correctly.
+While the UI/UX may not be as refined as I would have liked, the entire code is working as intended.
+I’ve done my best within the timeframe and appreciate your understanding.
+Looking forward to your feedback.

 # Eco-Reporter Application

 A modern web application designed to empower users to easily report local environmental issues by capturing and annotating evidence on the go.
 This project was built as a technical assignment for the Frontend Developer Internship at Tap Invest.